BuildOnViction/docs/docs/wallets/tomowallet.md

 ## Transfer TOMO
-On left menu, click `Tranfer` to go to `Tranfer TOMO` page.
+On the left menu, click `Tranfer` to go to `Tranfer TOMO` page.

 ![tomowallet3](/figures/tomowallet3.jpg)

-You just need to enter a valid recipient address and amount TOMO you want to send and click `SEND`.
+You just need to enter a valid recipient address and the amount of TOMO you want to send and click `SEND`.

-After few seconds, you transaction will be presented at `Transactions` page as the below:
+After a few seconds, you transaction will be presented at `Transactions` page as the below:

 ![tomowallet4](/figures/tomowallet4.jpg)

 ## Delete a wallet
-In case, you want to access other wallets, you need to delete current wallet.
-Make sure you already backup `Private Key` and `Recovery Phrases`.
-So you can import your wallet again.
+In case, you want to access other wallets, you need to delete the current wallet.
+Make sure you already backup `Private Key` and `Recovery Phrases` so you can import your wallet again.

 To delete your wallet, just go to `details` page, and click `DELETE THIS WALLET` button.

 ## Import your wallet
-On the first page, clock `IMPORT YOUR WALLET`.
-After that, enter our `Private Key` or `Recovery Phrases`, click `IMPORT` button.
+On the first page, click `IMPORT YOUR WALLET`.
+After that, enter your `Private Key` or `Recovery Phrases`, then click `IMPORT` button.